ktorio/ktor-documentation/topics/client-webrtc.md

 ## Add dependencies {id="add-dependencies"}

-To use `WebRTClient`, you need to include the `%artifact_name%` artifact in the build script:
+To use `WebRtclient`, you need to include the `%artifact_name%` artifact in the build script:

 <include from="lib.topic" element-id="add_ktor_artifact"/>

 ## Create a client

-When creating a `WebRtcClient`, you need to choose an engine depending on your platform:
+When creating a `WebRtcClient`, choose an engine based on your target platform:

-- JS/Wasm: `JsWebRtc` (uses browser `RTCPeerConnection` and media devices)
+- JS/Wasm: `JsWebRtc` – uses browser `RTCPeerConnection` and media devices.
-- Android: `AndroidWebRtc` (uses `PeerConnectionFactory` and Android media APIs)
+- Android: `AndroidWebRtc` – uses `PeerConnectionFactory` and Android media APIs.

-You can then add platform-specific configuration similar to `HttpClient`:
+You can then provide platform-specific configuration similar to `HttpClient`.
+STUN/TURN servers are required for [ICE](#ice) to work correctly.
+You can use existing solutions such as [coturn](https://github.com/coturn/coturn):

 <tabs group="platform" id="create-webrtc-client">
 <tab title="JS/Wasm" group-key="js-wasm">